nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Removes all existing Dishes from the list of Ingredients.

-*Tip❕* Useful to obtain an empty Dish list.
+*Tip* ❕ Useful to obtain an empty Dish list.

 Format: `clear dish`

 * `clear dish` does not require additional parameters
-* *Note💡*  You will be prompted with a confirmation message to delete all dishes.
+* *Note* 💡  You will be prompted with a confirmation message to delete all dishes.
     * Enter `y` to confirm deletion.
     * Enter `n` to abort deletion.